What does 128-bit encryption really mean?

 There is an adage in the cryptographic community that anyone can develop a cipher that they themselves can't break.
 Therefore, it is an important question whether there are any ciphers that we know nobody can break.

 The result of this process was a standard cipher called AES, which is short for Advanced Encryption Standard.
-It was designed by the very best people in the world and is constantly being analysed by the very best people in the world.
-To date, nobody has found a way of breaking it faster than trying every single possible key.
+It was designed by the very best people in the world and it is constantly being analysed by the very best people in the world.
+To date, nobody has found a way of breaking AES faster than trying every single possible key.

 So what does 128-bit mean?